elpython/elpython-meta/README.md

 One big difference would be that EL Python would be a source-only project: it would *not* provide any prebuilt binary installers for any platform.
-Instead, the expectation would be that redistributors would take the project and produce prebuilt binaries in the formats of interest to them.
+Instead, the expectation would be that redistributors and end users would take the project and produce their own binaries in the formats of interest to them.

 In addition, while EL Python would transparently consume pyc files, extension modules and wheel files built for CPython, and would default to emitting CPython compatible versions of such